ceejbot/galls-law/fluent-conf.md

 # [fit] success!
 # [fit] now scale it.

 ^ Your next job is to SURVIVE the fact that people want to use it.
-You might recall the story of the early days of Twitter, when they built your timeline by querying mysql.
+Recall the story of the early days of Twitter, when they built your timeline by querying mysql.
+That fell over hard once Twitter started succeeding.
 Your first reaction is probably to make your monolith bigger, maybe the size of jupiter.
+That is a really limited reaction.

 ---

 ![](images/easterisland021.jpg)

-^ You're gonna need more monoliths.
+^ The next thing you do is you start making lots of copies of your now-huge monolith.

 ---